shikharmittal04/epspy/README.rst

 Running the above will generate several files.
 The terminal messages will guide you to these output files.
 The most important of all files of your interest will be ``Tb_nu_map.npy``.
 To visualise your outputs use the function ``visual()``.
 Refer to the documentation for more details.
 To learn about the physics of this package see our `paper <https://arxiv.org/abs/2406.17031>`_.

 The default values in this package have been chosen such that the users can run their scripts on a PC.
-Since modern PCs have at least 4 cores, for a better performance, one could also run ``eg_script.py`` parallely as
+Since modern PCs have at least 4 cores, for a better performance, one could also run ``eg_script.py`` parallelly as

 .. code:: bash

     mpirun -np 4 python eg_script.py

-In general, and for more realistic flux density ranges and high resolution maps, it is recommended to use the code on high performance clusters.
+In general, and for more realistic flux density ranges and high-resolution maps, it is recommended to use the code on high-performance clusters.

 Documentation
 -------------

-For more details on the working of the package and understanding the output files refer to the documentation.
+For more details on the working of the package and understanding the output files refer to the `documentation <https://epspy.readthedocs.io/en/latest/index.html>`_.

 License and citation
 --------------------

-The software is free to use on the MIT open source license.
+The software is free to use on the MIT open-source license.
 If you use the software then please consider citing `Mittal et al (2024) <https://arxiv.org/abs/2406.17031>`_.

 Contact
 -------